Vehmloewff/easy-websocket-server/README.md

 module.exports = remote;
 ```

+There is a more thorough example in the `/test` directory.

 ## Sending messages from the client

 All must messages from the client are recomended to have this format: